Gamma conjecture I for flag varieties: Abstract

 \section{Abstract}

-We prove Gamma conjecture I for any flag varieties by following a strategy proposed by Galkin and Iritani.
-The main ingredient is to prove that the $\widehat{\Gamma}$-class of a flag variety is mirror to the totally positive part of the corresponding Rietsch mirror.
+We prove Gamma conjecture I for all flag varieties by following a strategy proposed by Galkin and Iritani.
+The main new ingredient is showing that the totally positive part of the Rietsch mirror is mirror to the $\widehat{\Gamma}$-class and contains the critical point of the superpotential that corresponds to the Perron-Frobenius eigenvalue on the A-side.